Kaisbn/rjv/subjects/subject.rst

 Pylon
 ~~~~~
-This building allows you to transfer units in the same case to any other pylon you own.
+This building allows you to transfer units on the same block to any other pylon
+you own.

 Opcodes available: